apache/hudi/website/docs/quick-start-guide.md

 *Read more in the [table management](/docs/table_management) guide.*

 :::note
-1. Since Hudi 0.10.0, `primaryKey` is required.
-It aligns with Hudi DataSource writer’s and resolves behavioural discrepancies reported in previous versions.
-Non-primary-key tables are no longer supported.
-Any Hudi table created pre-0.10.0 without a `primaryKey` needs to be re-created with a `primaryKey` field with 0.10.0.
 2. `primaryKey`, `preCombineField`, and `type` are case-sensitive.
 3. `preCombineField` is required for MOR tables.
 4. When set `primaryKey`, `preCombineField`, `type` or other Hudi configs, `tblproperties` is preferred over `options`.